controlplane-com/examples/examples/elastic/README.md

 #### Connect to Elasticsearch

 The Elasticsearch instances we created can be accessed by any workload within your **GVC**.
 The connection between the client and server uses mTLS encryption.
-To test the connection to the database, run the following command from one of the workloads in your ORG:
+To test the connection to the database, run the following command from one of the workloads in the GVC:

 ```BASH
 # For loadbalanced request